-Serious misconduct may result in suspension or expulsion, eg. property damage and offences involving the police are regarded as serious misconduct.
+Serious misconduct may result in suspension or expulsion, eg. property damage, violence towards others and offences involving the police are regarded as serious misconduct eg. in possession or using a weapon, drugs or cigarettes.

-It is important that Teachers perform their tasks not only efficiently and with good practice, but also give evidence of their concern for the welfare of students in their care.
-The School believes in discipline being firm, fair, and friendly.
+It is important that teachers perform their tasks not only efficiently and with good practice, but also give evidence of their concern for the welfare of students in their care.
+The School believes in discipline being firm, fair and friendly.
 Staff can contribute to the good discipline of the School by: